SBU-EVAN/tension_calibration/README.md

 To do this we need joint chains for two experiments.
 The joint chains are sampled using MCMC with log-probability as the sum of log-priors and log-likelihoods.

 ## Goodness of Fit Degradation
-We use the pybobyqa optimizer to find the parameter vector $\theta_{max}$ at the global maximum of the posterior, then compute the likelihood at $\theta_{max} using the corresponding emulator.
+We use the pybobyqa optimizer to find the parameter vector $\theta$ at the global maximum of the posterior, then compute the likelihood at $\theta$ using the corresponding emulator.